teich/Heroku-Screens-and-Articles/fb_tutorial/tutorial.md

 Once we get the access token our application will be able to access all the photos, videos and even write to the users's wall.

-That was basically how authentication and authorization works in Facebook.
+That's basically how authentication and authorization works in Facebook.

-Now we have all we need to start creating real Facebook applications and the most important part, make them in Ruby.
+Now we know all we need to start creating real Facebook applications begin learning the most important part, how to make them in Ruby (and deploy them on Heroku).

 Ruby and Facebook (The status of gems and plugins)
 --------------------------------------------------

-I've found that most of the existing gems and Rails plugins are still using [Facebook Connect](http://en.wikipedia.org/wiki/Facebook_Platform#Facebook_Connect) and the [Old REST API](http://developers.facebook.com/docs/reference/rest/) instead of the new [Graph API](http://developers.facebook.com/blog/post/377) and that some of them doesn't work with Ruby 1.9 and/or Rails 3.
+I've found that most of the existing gems and Rails plugins are still using [Facebook Connect](http://en.wikipedia.org/wiki/Facebook_Platform#Facebook_Connect) and the [Old REST API](http://developers.facebook.com/docs/reference/rest/) instead of the new [Graph API](http://developers.facebook.com/blog/post/377) and that some of them don't work with Ruby 1.9 and/or Rails 3.

-The gems we are going to use in this tutorial are proven to work with Ruby 1.9.x and Rails 3.0.0, I'd like to share with you as well the gems I tested in the process of creation of this tutorial:
+The gems we are going to use in this tutorial are proven to work with Ruby 1.9.x and Rails 3.0.0.
+Specifically we'll be using:

 * **Gems**
 	- [FBGraph](http://github.com/nsanta/fbgraph)